Compare

 TubeBuddy and vidIQ are two of the most common tools small YouTube creators look at when they want help with ideas, SEO, optimization, and channel growth.

 On paper, both tools seem to solve similar problems.
 They both talk about keywords, optimization, video performance, and creator growth.
-But after testing both from the perspective of a small creator running a channel like HMQUIZ, they did not feel the same.
+But after testing both from the perspective of a small creator in the early stages of building a channel, they did not feel the same.

 TubeBuddy felt more like a structured optimization and workflow toolkit. vidIQ felt more beginner-friendly, AI-led, and easier to explore on the free plan.